Opening Up Bicycling to Everyone

 Introducing Bike ShareA robust bike share system will open up the joy of biking to everyone in San Francisco, increasing business, relieving crowding on our trains and buses and sealing our reputation as the world’s most innovative city.

 The San Francisco Bicycle Coalition is proud to have led the way for this first pilot program and we are advocating for the launch of a full scale bike sharing system in San Francisco of approximately 3,000 bikes in 2014, with expansion to the full Bay Area shortly thereafter.
-The Air District will be launching a very small test of a regional bike share program in 2013.
-Right now, San Francisco is planned to host 350 bikes at approximately 35 stations centered around the waterfront, Market Street and Caltrain.
-There will be 350 bikes centered around Caltrain stations in Palo Alto, Mountain View, Redwood City and San Jose, as well.
+The Air District launched a small test of a regional bike share program in August 2013.
+Right now, San Francisco has 350 bikes at approximately 35 stations centered around the waterfront, Market Street and Caltrain.
+There are also 350 bikes centered around Caltrain stations in Palo Alto, Mountain View, Redwood City and San Jose, as well.

 The San Francisco Bicycle Coalition will continue to be the leading resource for Street Safety Information and will continue to advocate for more bikeways across the city, in order to help attract more people to try bicycling.
 The Bike Share program is being run by the Bay Area Quality Management District, in partnership with the region's transportation agencies.
 While the SF Bicycle Coalition is supportive of the bike share program, questions related to the program itself can be answered by the staff at Bay Area Bike Share. -->